sztal/pybdm/docs/shared/USAGE.rst

    Hence, any alphabet must be first mapped to a set of integers ranging from ``0`` to ``k``.

+Detailed description of the design of our implementation of BDM can be found in :doc:`/theory`.

 Binary sequences (1D)
 ---------------------